Flags and flowers are placed where the fallen now rest.

 A Memorial Day rose adorns a solemn grave marker at Fort Rosecrans National Cemetery.

 American flags at the grave markers around the USS Bennington Monument.
-The granite obelisk remembers those sailors who lost their lives when the warship’s boiler exploded in San Diego Bay.
+The granite obelisk remembers those sailors who lost their lives when the warship’s boiler exploded in San Diego Bay in 1905.

 Love and respect are shown for those in the military who pledged to protect their countrymen, and defend freedom.
 They are honored on Memorial Day.